The kitchen is the most dangerous room in the house, so kitchen safety is important.

 1. Invest in Good Lighting.

 Good lighting is one of the best safeguards against accidents, in the kitchen and everywhere else.
 If you can't see what you're doing, how can you be safe?

 According to most kitchen design professionals, good kitchen lighting requires 3 levels: 1) General/ambient; 2) Task; 3) Decorative.

 General/Ambient Lighting.
 This is your overhead lighting.
-This lights the entire room.
+The lights that illuminate the entire room, but not the nooks and crannies.
 It should be bright but not glaring.
 Being dimmable is also a bonus, as you may not always want full brightness when you're trying to create a certain ambiance.
 Recessed lighting is considered the best type of general lighting, but if you have a small kitchen, a good overhead light fixture works well, too.

 Task Lighting.
 This lighting is focused on your work areas.
 Typically task lighting is installed under upper cupboards to provide bright, focused lighting right where you need it the most.
 The light in your range hood over your cooktop is also task lighting.

 Decorative Lighting.
 These are pendants, dining room chandeliers, or other decorative lights primarily for design and to create ambiance.